 - 1. Core curriculum: MATH 163, 164, 261, 262, and 351. - 2.
-Analysis: MATH 441-442. - 3.
-MATH 453 Abstract Algebra. - 4.
+Analysis: MATH 441-442. - MATH 453 Beginning Abstract Algebra. - 4.
 MATH 462 Elementary Differential Geometry or MATH 510 Vector Calculus. - 5.
 12 additional credit hours in mathematics or statistics courses at the 300 level or higher.
 Courses in computer science or courses in other departments of the School of Science that have an appropriate mathematical content may be selected with the approval of the adviser.
-Normally, no more than 6 credit hours will be approved outside of mathematics and statistics. - The 45 credit hours of courses required above must include at least 6 credit hours from a course sequence listed below, other than MATH 441-442.
+Normally, no more than 6 credit hours will be approved outside of mathematics and statistics. - The 45 credit hours of courses required above must include at least 6 credit hours from a course sequence listed below, other than MATH 441-442. - 1-3 hours of MATH 490 Capstone Experience.